Frugal Bribery in Voting: Introduction

-All situations involving \longversion{a systematic} \shortversion{an} attempt to influence voters usually have the following aspects: an external agent, a candidate that the agent wishes to win \longversion{(or lose)} the election, a budget constraint, a cost model for a change of vote, and knowledge of the existing election.
+All situations involving a systematic attempt to influence voters usually have the following aspects: an external agent, a candidate that the agent would like to be the winner, a budget constraint, a cost model for a change of vote, and knowledge of the existing election.
 The formal computational problem that arises from these inputs is the following: is it possible to make a distinguished candidate win the election in question by incurring a cost that is within the budget?
-This is the problem of bribery from a computational perspective.
-This question, with origins in~\cite{faliszewski2006complexity,faliszewski2009hard,faliszewski2009llull}, has been subsequently studied intensely in computational social choice literature\shortversion{~\cite{faliszewski2006complexity,faliszewski2008nonuniform,elkind2009swap,baumeister2012campaigns,pini2013bribery,dorn2014hardness,mattei2012bribery,erdelyi2009complexity,erdelyi2014bribery,faliszewski2014complexity,xia2012computing,dorn2012multivariate,bredereck2014prices}}. \longversion{ In particular, bribery has been studied under various cost models, for example, uniform price per vote which is known as \textsc{\$Bribery}~\cite{faliszewski2006complexity}, nonuniform price per vote~\cite{faliszewski2008nonuniform}, nonuniform price per shift of the distinguished candidate per vote which is called the \textsc{Shift bribery}, nonuniform price per swap of candidates per vote which is called the \textsc{Swap bribery}~\cite{elkind2009swap}.
-The campaigning problem has also been studied for various vote models, for example, truncated ballots~\cite{baumeister2012campaigns}, soft constraints~\cite{pini2013bribery}, CP-nets~\cite{dorn2014hardness}, combinatorial domains~\cite{mattei2012bribery} and probabilistic lobbying~\cite{erdelyi2009complexity}.
+This question, with origins in Faliszewski et al.~\cite{faliszewski2006complexity,faliszewski2009hard,faliszewski2009llull}, has been subsequently studied intensely in computational social choice literature\shortversion{~\cite{faliszewski2008nonuniform,elkind2009swap,baumeister2012campaigns,pini2013bribery,dorn2014hardness,mattei2012bribery,MatteiPRV13,erdelyi2009complexity,erdelyi2014bribery,faliszewski2014complexity,xia2012computing,dorn2012multivariate,bredereck2014prices,FaliszewskiHH11,SchlotterFE11}}.
+In particular, bribery has been studied under various cost models, for example, uniform price per vote which is known as \textsc{\$Bribery}~\cite{faliszewski2006complexity}, nonuniform price per vote~\cite{faliszewski2008nonuniform}, nonuniform price per shift of the distinguished candidate per vote which is called \textsc{Shift bribery}, nonuniform price per swap of candidates per vote which is called \textsc{Swap bribery}~\cite{elkind2009swap}.
+A closely related problem known as campaigning has been studied for various vote models, for example, truncated ballots~\cite{baumeister2012campaigns}, soft constraints~\cite{pini2013bribery}, CP-nets~\cite{dorn2014hardness}, combinatorial domains~\cite{mattei2012bribery} and probabilistic lobbying~\cite{erdelyi2009complexity}.
 The bribery problem has also been studied under voting rule uncertainty~\cite{erdelyi2014bribery}.
-Faliszewski et al.~\cite{faliszewski2014complexity} study the complexity of bribery in Bucklin and Fallback voting rules.
+Faliszewski et al.~\cite{faliszewski2014complexity} study the complexity of bribery in simplified Bucklin and Fallback voting rules.
 Xia~\cite{xia2012computing} studies destructive bribery, where the goal of the briber is to change the winner by changing minimum number of votes.
-Dorn et al.~\cite{dorn2012multivariate} studies the parameterized complexity of the \textsc{Swap Bribery} problem and Bredereck et al.~\cite{bredereck2014prices} explores the parameterized complexity of the \textsc{Shift Bribery} problem for a wide range of parameters.} \longversion{We recall again that the costs and the budgets involved in all the bribery problems above need not necessarily correspond to actual money traded between voters and candidates.
-They may correspond to any cost in general, for example, the amount of effort or time that the briber needs to spend for each voter.}
+Dorn et al.~\cite{dorn2012multivariate} studies the parameterized complexity of the \textsc{Swap Bribery} problem and Bredereck et al.~\cite{bredereck2014prices} explores the parameterized complexity of the \textsc{Shift Bribery} problem for a wide range of parameters.
+We recall again that the costs and the budgets involved in all the bribery problems above need not necessarily correspond to actual money traded between voters and candidates.
+They may correspond to any cost in general, for example, the amount of effort or time that the briber needs to spend for each voter.